 The key in the current situation is not to sign up for ten client-facing apps, which have separate dashboards and reporting.
 The smart solution is to use one or two apps but pick the ones that can either communicate with each other, or provide a snapshot of operations in various business verticals.
 Otherwise, you could spend up to 15 hours a week simply compiling data to create reports from various software’s and apps, which taking into consideration an average of £70,000-80,000 annual Analyst’s salary, can turn into a substantial month-on-month cost.

-Good organisation and fast communication will be vital in the upcoming months – hence teams should start testing communication platforms to see what best suits their customer requirements and team culture.
+Good organisation and fast communication will be vital in the upcoming months – hence teams should start testing communication platforms to see what tech best suits their customer requirements and team culture.
 For example, a few operators have started using Slack and Microsoft teams for internal communication, and HubSpot for customer management.

 Dynamic pricing makes its entrance in the UK